UBC-MDS/DSCI_562_regr-2/README.md

 By the end of the course, students are expected to:

-- Describe the value of making parametric assumptions in regression.
+- Describe the risk and value of making parametric assumptions in regression.
 - Fit model functions that represent probabilistic quantities besides the mean.
 - Identify situations where standard linear regression is sub-optimal, and apply alternative regression methods that better address the situation.
 - Link the bias-variance tradeoff to the fundamental tradeoff of machine learning.